U.S. dollar losses bounce after Canada tips toward higher rates

 The Bank of Canada sharply raised its outlook for the economy and reduced the scope of its large-scale asset-buying program while keeping its key interest rate steady.
 It said the pandemic will be “less detrimental” to the economy than it had thought.

-The benchmark 10-year Treasury yield climbed to 1.58% on the news from Canada and then hovered just above 1.57%, not far from the 1.60% level at the start of the week, as the note consolidated gains after a reversal that had driven yields to a 14-month high at 1.7760% last month.
+The central bank’s message brought back some of the appetite for risk, which carried over to other commodity-linked currencies, strategists at ANZ Research noted.
+The Australian and New Zealand dollars gained about 0.5%.

-The Japanese yen, often seen as a safer refuge than the dollar, gained against the greenback to 107.86 but then drifted back to 108.14 on Wednesday morning.
+The benchmark 10-year Treasury yield climbed to 1.58% on the news from Canada and then hovered around 1.57%, not far from the 1.60% level at the start of the week, as the note consolidated gains after a reversal that had driven yields to a 14-month high at 1.7760% last month.
+The note held steady even after an auction of 20-year bonds showed strong demand.

-India reported its highest daily toll of 1,761 deaths from COVID-19, while Canada and the United States extended a land-border closure for nonessential travelers.
+The Japanese yen, often seen as a safer refuge than the dollar, gained against the greenback to 107.86 but then drifted back to 108.08.

-Reporting by David Henry in New York and Saikat Chatterjee in London; Editing by Will Dunham, Hugh Lawson and Jonathan Oatis
+Reporting by David Henry in New York and Saikat Chatterjee in London; Editing by Will Dunham, Hugh Lawson, Jonathan Oatis and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.